Welcome to ez-a-sync’s documentation!

 T

-Filters the contents of the ASyncIterable based on a function.
+Filters the T objects yielded by the ASyncIterable based on a function.

 Parameters: